awillard1/pwforge/README.md

-# PWForge – Professional Password Candidate Generator
+# PWForge – Password Candidate Generator

 High‑performance, multi‑mode wordlist generator designed for **Hashcat** and **John the Ripper**.
 Streams to STDOUT for live cracking or writes compressed/split files for large runs.